ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 -  crop it to around 800 pixels width (doesn't seem to need bigger images, but experiment.
 Larger the image, the larger the memory requirements)
+- crop around the face - not a tight crop, but no need to add a full body.
+A typical "passport" photo crop, maybe with a bit more of shoulder is ideal.

 Performance comparison